solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

     ![The green box on the right-hand side of the Copy data activity is highlighted, and the arrow has been dragged onto the Mapping Data Flow.](media/ex02-orchestrate-pipelines-create-dependency.png "Data pipeline canvas")

-30. This creates a requirement that the **Copy data** activity completes successfully before the **Mapping Data Flow** can execute, and enforces our requirement of the Synapse Analytics table being populated before running the data flow.
+30. This creates a requirement that the **Copy data** activity completes successfully before the **Mapping Data Flow** can execute and enforces our condition of the Synapse Analytics table being populated before running the data flow.

     ![The dependency arrow going from the Copy data activity to the Mapping Data Flow is displayed.](media/ex02-orchestrate-pipelines-create-dependency-complete.png "Data pipeline canvas")